-Information relating to the Minimising negative impact strategy is captured in Table 43.
+Information relating to the Minimising negative impact strategy is captured in Table 47.

-Table 43.
+Table 47.
 Minimising negative impact strategy.

-Negative impact Source of negative impact Mitigating actions either injured by a fellow Incorporate first aid into VTRT training Set up emergency fund to support VTRT members injured in the line of duty
+Negative impact Source of negative impact Mitigating actions Some village team Village team members could be Incorporate first aid into members may be either injured by a fellow villager village team training injured trying to kill a stray tiger, or by a Set up emergency fund to stray tiger support village team members injured in the line of duty